 - 3.0 Dec 2008 Now triggers WCAG2 issue.

 - 2.0 Dec 2007 Now triggers Section 508 issue.

 - 1.0 Feb 2007 Added.

-This page describes a web site issue detected by SortSite Desktop and OnDemand Suite.
+This page describes a web site issue detected in HTML documents by SortSite Desktop and OnDemand Suite.

 Rule ID: AccHtmlAppletNoFallback